esmolanka/sexp-grammar/README.md

 `SeqGrammar` basically describes the sequence of elements in a Sexp list (or vector).
-Single element grammar is defined with `el`, "rest of the list" grammar is defined with `rest` combinator.
-If the rest of the list should be treated as property list, `props` combinator should be used.
+Single element grammar is defined with `el`, "rest of the list" grammar could be defined with `rest` combinator.
+If the rest of the list is a property list, `props` combinator should be used.

 ```haskell
 el    :: Grammar SexpGrammar (Sexp :- a)  b       -> Grammar SeqGrammar a b